-The Variable Resource Requirement Curve for the PJM Region is based on a target level (i.e., the PJM Region Reliability Requirement less the Short Term Resource Procurement Target), Cost of New Entry, and Net Energy & Ancillary Services (E&AS) Revenue Offset.
-Effective with the 2018/2019 Delivery Year, the Short Term Resource Procurement Target is eliminated and not considered in the development of the Variable Resource Requirement Curve for the PJM Region.
+The Variable Resource Requirement Curve for the PJM Region is based on a target level (i.e., the PJM Region Reliability Requirement), Cost of New Entry, and Net Energy & Ancillary Services (E&AS) Revenue Offset.

-For each LDA, the LDA Variable Resource Requirement Curve is based on a target level (i.e., the LDA Reliability Requirement less the LDA Short Term Resource Procurement Target), Cost of New Entry, and Net E&AS Revenue Offset.
-Effective with the 2018/2019 Delivery Year, the LDA Short Term Resource Procurement Target is eliminated and not considered in the development of the LDA Variable Resource Requirement Curve.
+For each LDA, the LDA Variable Resource Requirement Curve is based on a target level (i.e., the LDA Reliability Requirement), Cost of New Entry, and Net E&AS Revenue Offset.

-Inclusion of Variable Resource Requirement Curves in the Base Residual Auction clearing may result in the level of resources being committed for a Delivery Year exceeding the applicable PJM Region Reliability Requirement less the Short Term Resource Procurement Target or the LDA Reliability Requirement less the LDA Short Term Resource Procurement Target, if the total cost of resource procurement for the PJM Region or LDA is lower at the higher level of reliability than it would be at the target level and the associated Variable Resource Requirement Curve price.
+Inclusion of Variable Resource Requirement Curves in the Base Residual Auction clearing may result in the level of resources being committed for a Delivery Year exceeding the applicable PJM Region Reliability Requirement or the LDA Reliability Requirement, if the total cost of resource procurement for the PJM Region or LDA is lower at the higher level of reliability than it would be at the target level and the associated Variable Resource Requirement Curve price.